Tyzar/mantra-compose-paging/readme.md

 #### Where to Put Paging Controller?

-Paging controller can be hoisted at ViewModels and expose its state from there.
+Paging controller can be stored at ViewModels and expose its state from there.
 This approach will ensure the value of paging state will not be reset after configuration changes happened on device.
 More over, it follows best practice to modular architecture.
 The other reason is because pagination strongly relates to how repository or datasource layer fetch the data.